 2. Conduct

-In order to successfully conduct an ISO internal audit, you need to first schedule a date and prepare your team for the audit.
-Give them all the necessary details regarding the standard and the audit so that they are aware of what to expect. - Assign
+- Schedule: In order to successfully conduct an ISO internal audit, you need to first schedule a date and prepare your team for the audit.
+Give them all the necessary details regarding the standard and the audit so that they are aware of what to expect.

-Strategize with your managers about the best timing for the audit and choose auditors to carry out the inspection.
-You can, of course, also assign more than one auditor, depending on the size of your organization. - Audit
+- Assign: Strategize with your managers about the best timing for the audit and choose auditors to carry out the inspection.
+You can, of course, also assign more than one auditor, depending on the size of your organization.

-Make sure that auditors pay attention to everything when conducting their audit.
+- Audit: Make sure that auditors pay attention to everything when conducting their audit.
 Give them an ISO audit checklist so they know what to look for.
-Let them suggest corrective actions and point out areas for improvement. - Report
+Let them suggest corrective actions and point out areas for improvement.

 Preparing your organization for an audit in the most time and energy-efficient way possible is easy with Lumiform.
-After deciding which ISO certification you want, use one of our templates to check what is required, and make sure your business meets those requirements.
+After deciding which ISO certification you want, use one of our templates from our template library to check what is required, and make sure your business meets those requirements.